IHTSDO/MLDS/src/main/documentation/Deploy-environment.md

 ## Environmental Dependencies
 The core application requires:

-- a recent Java 7 JVM
+- a recent Java 17 JVM
-- a Postgres database and user with ddl permissions for connecting and configuring storage.
+- a MySQL database and user with ddl permissions for connecting and configuring storage.
 See [database docs](./database.md) for more.
 - an outbound email connection (normally SMTP or ESMTP)
 - the IHTSDO user management application